 - .11 Hazardous Condition is a situation or condition the Mayor finds constitutes an immediate potential threat to the life, health, safety, and/or welfare of the City's employees or to the life, health, safety, and/or welfare of the inhabitants of the City.
-Each Hazardous Condition is a separate and unique condition. - .111 A pandemic or other widespread infectious disease with an impact on society is included in the definition of Hazardous Condition.

-- .112 Isolation means to separate sick people with a contagious disease from people who are not sick - .113 Quarantine is a restriction of movement on persons who may have been exposed to an infectious disease but who do not have a confirmed medical diagnosis. - .12 Adverse Driving Condition is a circumstance in which the Mayor finds the condition of the roadways constitutes an immediate potential threat to the life, health, safety, and/or welfare of the City's employees or to the life, health, safety, and/or welfare of the inhabitants of the City.
+Each Hazardous Condition is a separate and unique condition. - .111 A pandemic or other widespread infectious disease with an impact on society is included in the definition of Hazardous Condition. - .112 Isolation means to separate sick people with a contagious disease from people who are not sick - .113 Quarantine is a restriction of movement on persons who may have been exposed to an infectious disease but who do not have a confirmed medical diagnosis. - .12 Adverse Driving Condition is a circumstance in which the Mayor finds the condition of the roadways constitutes an immediate potential threat to the life, health, safety, and/or welfare of the City's employees or to the life, health, safety, and/or welfare of the inhabitants of the City.
 Each Adverse Driving Condition is a separate and unique condition. - .13 Required Hazardous Condition Personnel are those non-sworn employees deemed by their department heads to be necessary to the work of the City during the time a Hazardous Condition or an Adverse Driving Condition has been declared.
 Nothing contained herein shall limit the authority of the Mayor or a department head to require personnel to report to any City or non-City work site including telecommuting (see PPPM 816) or to require any employee to undertake additional duties in response to the declared condition.
-Assignment as Required Hazardous Condition Personnel shall be considered a condition of employment. - .14 Non-Required Hazardous Condition Personnel are those non-sworn employees not required by their department heads to report to work during the time a Hazardous Condition has been declared. - .15 Regular Working Hours are the periods of time during which an employee is regularly scheduled for work. - .16 Emergency Leave Policy allows Non-Required Hazardous Condition Personnel, with the permission of their supervisors, to make unscheduled use of their accrued vacation leave, compensatory time or Floating Holidays or to use leave without pay (LWOP) immediately before or after the time that a Hazardous Condition is declared or during the time an Adverse Driving Condition is declared. - .161 Floating Holidays used under the Emergency Leave Policy must be expended in whole day increments. - .17 Hazardous Condition Leave provides non-sworn employees paid leave during the time in which a Hazardous Condition has been declared by the Mayor, for a period of time as declared by the Mayor. - .171 Eligibility for Hazardous Condition Leave may include any employee whose ability to perform their basic job responsibilities is impacted by, but not limited to, the following:
+Assignment as Required Hazardous Condition Personnel shall be considered a condition of employment. - Non-Required Hazardous Condition Personnel are those non-sworn employees not required by their department heads to report to work during the time a Hazardous Condition has been declared. - .15 Regular Working Hours are the periods of time during which an employee is regularly scheduled for work. - .16 Emergency Leave Policy allows Non-Required Hazardous Condition Personnel, with the permission of their supervisors, to make unscheduled use of their accrued vacation leave, compensatory time or Floating Holidays or to use leave without pay (LWOP) immediately before or after the time that a Hazardous Condition is declared or during the time an Adverse Driving Condition is declared. - .161 Floating Holidays used under the Emergency Leave Policy must be expended in whole day increments. - .17 Hazardous Condition Leave provides non-sworn employees paid leave during the time in which a Hazardous Condition has been declared by the Mayor, for a period of time as declared by the Mayor. - .171 Use of Hazardous Condition Leave will be reviewed on a periodic basis. - .172 Use of Hazardous Condition Leave in excess of eighty (80) hours for a single hazardous condition event may result in the reduction of base pay by one-third (.33).